rcribbs/arch-vnc-awesome/README.md

 # arch-vnc-headless
-A docker image of arch linux with xfce, vnc and some essentials installed to act as an always-on remote workspace.
+A docker image of arch linux with awesome, vnc and some essentials installed to act as an always-on remote workspace.